July 1, 2014

 The internet in some ways has become stagnant for me.
 I know billions of people have yet to properly experience its reach but technology is lagging behind its greater purpose.
 When I lived in NYC in the 80s I remember being holed up in my apartment when it snowed or rained and yearning for a way back to sunny Florida where I grew up.
 New York was cloudy or raining a lot, sometimes for weeks on end.
-I sure those days inside helped me with my musical career and made me write more music and prefect my guitar playing and performing.
-I wanted blues skies and warm-ocean so much that when I was overwhelmed I would to drive to the airport and take a flight down to Florida.
-It's most likely why I settled in sunny Southern California were we get around 350 days of sunshine a year.
+I'm sure those days holed up inside helped me with my musical career and allowed me to write more music while prefecting my guitar playing and performing.
+But, I wanted blue skies and warm ocean so much that when I was overwhelmed, I would to drive to Newark airport and take a flight down to Florida.
+It's most likely why I eventually settled in sunny Southern California where we get around 350 days of sunshine a year.
 I like to think of it as an "endless summer".
-It's beautiful here near Santa Barbara but the Pacific Ocean could be a tad warmer for my taste.
-Oh well, you can't have everything.
+It's beautiful where I live near Santa Barbara.

 When home computers and the internet merged in the early 90s, I thought about my days in NYC and how wonderful it would have been to virtually visit Palm Springs, Pebble Beach or Acapulco.
-That is why I started registering domain names that were passionate and emotional to me.
-If a word conjured up an image or emotion, I wanted it.
+That is why I started registering domain names that were passionate and emotional for me.
+If a word conjured up an image or emotion, I wanted to register the .COM of it.
 I was one of the first to create a geo-domain destination online with PalmSprings.com back in 1995.
 I was also experimenting with VRLM (Virtual Reality Modeling Language) for 3D interactive vector graphics in 1996.
 I wanted PalmSprings.com visitors to virtually fly over a 3D city landscape and land wherever they chose in order for them to become familiar with a place they would eventually visit in person.
-The technology and bandwidth for that kind of visual wasn't available yet.
+The technology and bandwidth for that kind of visual wasn't available at that time.

 I've been a gamer since the mid 80s playing dungeons and dragons for those who may remember.
 It was a C prompt command game with binary characters as monsters.
 It was your imagination that brought the imaginary of doom and gloom to life, which was emotionally exhilarating.
 In 1989 I went to a local "Egg Head" computer store to buy a graphic intensive game.
 I wanted to see what a great graphic game would look like on my computer- so I thought.
 The best game they had came with eight 5 1/4 floppy discs.
-At the time I was using the Dos Plus platform on my computer.
-There were no hard drives that you could use so I had to keep swapping the discs back and forth to further the game.
-I remember it being so cumbersome with cheesy.
+At the time I was using the DOS Plus platform on my computer.
+There were no hard drives on home computers back then so I had to keep swapping the discs back and forth to further the game.
+I remember it being so cumbersome with cheesy block-like characters as villains or heroes.
 I thought "this has got to get better, a lot better".
 The graphics were rough and it lacked the immediacy required for a person to forget their surrounding and immerse themselves.

 Currently "gaming" has good enough technology to allow the participant (gamers) to lose themselves from the real world and enter a completely different virtual world.
 When I play a game I feel as though I am stepping out of my real world and entering another.
 I know every inch of my virtual terrain in much the same way I do at home.
 Somehow we need to get the gaming world to intersect with the internet in spatial terms.
 The gaming world is years beyond our static internet.
 The two need to find a way to merge together within the same foundational fabric.